roshinpv1/archlens/archlens-app/CLEANUP_SUMMARY.md

 - 📝 **Essential documentation preserved**
 - ⚡ **Optimized for performance**

-The project now contains only the essential files needed for CloudArch to function as an enterprise-grade architecture analysis platform.
+The project now contains only the essential files needed for CloudArc to function as an enterprise-grade architecture analysis platform.